TSunny007/PCA-SVD/README.md

-# SVD
+# PCA/SVD
-Experiments using Singular Value Decomposition

-Here I'll give an explanation of how Singular Value Decomposition works, and showcase some of the tools for manipulating matricies in python.
+[Here](https://nbviewer.jupyter.org/github/TarunSunkaraneni/SVD/blob/master/ImageSVD/ImageSVD.ipynb) I'll give an explanation of how Singular Value Decomposition works, and showcase some of the tools for manipulating matricies in python.

-Image SVD notebook can be viewed online [here](https://nbviewer.jupyter.org/github/TarunSunkaraneni/SVD/blob/master/ImageSVD/ImageSVD.ipynb)